 Before publication SAGE requires the author as the rights holder to sign a Journal Contributor’s Publishing Agreement.
 SAGE’s Journal Contributor’s Publishing Agreement is an exclusive licence agreement which means that the author retains copyright in the work but grants SAGE the sole and exclusive right and licence to publish for the full legal term of copyright.
 Exceptions may exist where an assignment of copyright is required or preferred by a proprietor other than SAGE.
 In this case copyright in the work will be assigned from the author to the society.
 For more information please visit our Frequently Asked Questions on the SAGE Journal Author Gateway at http://www.sagepub.com/journalEditors.nav

 SAGE provides authors with access to a .pdf of their final article.
 For further information please visit http://www.sagepub.co.uk/authors/journal/reprint.sp.
-We additionally provide the corresponding author with complimentary copies of the print issue in which the article appears up to a maximum of 5 copies for onward supply by the corresponding author to co-authors.

 At SAGE we place an extremely strong emphasis on high quality production standards.
 We attach high importance to our quality service levels in copy-editing, typesetting, printing, and online publication (http://online.sagepub.com/).
 We also seek to uphold excellent author relations throughout the publication process.

 We value your feedback to help us continue to improve our author service levels.
 On publication all corresponding authors will receive a brief survey questionnaire about your experience of publishing in WM&R with SAGE.